-Crime Definitions
+Clery Crime Definitions

-(Source: The listed crime definitions are from the Uniform Crime Reporting Handbook, 2013 Revised UCR definition of Rape, as prescribed by 2014 VAWA Negotiated Rulemaking Final Consensus Language).
+(Source: The listed crime definitions are from the Uniform Crime Reporting Handbook, 2013 Revised UCR definition of Rape, as prescribed by 2014 VAWA Negotiated Rulemaking Final Consensus Language, and the Revised Code of Washington).

 Murder/Non-Negligent Manslaughter: The willful (non-negligent) killing of one human being by another.
 NOTE: Deaths caused by negligence, attempts to kill, assaults to kill, suicides, accidental deaths, and justifiable homicides are excluded.